Part I: The Image of Necessity

 Look, my eyes.They are the image of necessity...

 The eyes are the image of necessity.
 Exiles and immigrants know this all too well.
-Take up the dare in Merleau-Ponty’s thought: “The world, in the full sense of the word, is not an object, it is wrapped in objective determinations, but also has fissures and lacunae through which subjectivities become lodged in it or, rather, which are subjectivities themselves.”9
+Take up the dare in Merleau-Ponty’s thought: “The world, in the full sense of the word, is not an object, it is wrapped in objective determinations, but also has fissures and lacunae through which subjectivities become lodged in it or, rather, which are subjectivities themselves.”

-How much of human (and animal10) culture is the taking-up of one’s own lacunae?
+How much of human (and animal) culture is the taking-up of one’s own lacunae?
 Those of the body?
 Those of the land onto which one’s ancestors were thrown or displaced?
 It is precisely within the limitations of my body in time and space that the world unfolds for me.
 I am attracted to some scents and repulsed by others.
 A sailor stranded at sea develops an obsessive appetite for fish eyes.

 The subjectivities themselves are adrift, but the bodies, qua objects in the world, are taken up and put into circulation.
 My particular body–its needs over time, its size and color, the shape of my nose, the semiotics of such a body with such needs in various milieus both real and imagined, onscreen and in waking life–makes it such that I am always reminded of my own embodiment.